 Some experts believe that mindfulness works, in part, by helping people to accept their experiences—including painful emotions—rather than react to them with aversion and avoidance.

-It’s become increasingly common for mindfulness meditation to be combined with psychotherapy, especially cognitive behavioural therapy.
-This development makes good sense since both meditation and cognitive behavioural therapy share the common goal of helping people gain perspective on irrational, maladaptive, and self-defeating thoughts.
+It’s become increasingly common for mindfulness meditation to be combined with psychotherapy, especially cognitive behavioral therapy.
+This makes sense, as both meditation and cognitive behavioral therapy share the same goal: helping people challenge negative thought patterns.

 What are the Overall Benefits of Mindfulness?